andrewbaxter/structre/readme.md

     ```

     The enum variant is determined by the presence of either the `A` capture or `B` capture.

+- Non-alternate captures:

+  All captures must correspond to a field.
+Named captures correspond to named fields, unnamed captures correspond to unnamed fields (ex: tuple elements).
+Repetitions, `?`, and `|` will make a capture optional so the corresponding field must also be optional.

 The following types are supported for fields: